Is cast iron safe?

 Do cast iron pans ever contain lead?

-Cast iron (any type of iron) has a much higher melting point than lead; accordingly, undecorated, simple cast iron pots and pans – at the time of their manufacture – almost never have any lead (as it is unlikely for the metal itself to contain lead).
+Short Answer: Cast iron (any type of iron) has a much higher melting point than Lead; accordingly, undecorated, simple cast iron pots and pans – at the time of their manufacture – almost never have any lead (as it is unlikely for the metal substrate of the pan itself to contain lead).

 There are TWO exceptions to this…

 Unfortunately the brand Finex (out of Portland) adds Leaded brass accents to their new high quality cast iron pans – which is very disappointing.
-It is my understanding that you can specifically request pans from Finex without the Leaded brass accents – but I am (overall) disappointed with the company in that they continue to use Leaded brass accents as an option.
-As a result I do not recommend their products.
+It is my understanding that you can specifically request pans from Finex without the Leaded brass accents – but I am (overall) disappointed with the company in that they continue to use Leaded brass accents and they do not make it clear to their customers (from their website) that a Lead-free version is an option.
+As a result I would never recommend their products.
 Here’s link to more information about those cast iron pans.

 - In a case like this (if the pan was used to melt lead and thus still has any lead residue), a swab test WILL turn pink right away.

 - It’s my understanding that if your pan DOES have melted-lead residue, the micro-pitting will likely make it nearly impossible to completely clean all traces of lead out of the pan.

 - Attempting to season a pot or pan that is positive for any level of lead [due to past use for melting lead] may also fume the lead into your environment – which can instantly poison your family.